dougeby/IntuneDocs/intune-azure/enroll-devices/create-terms-and-conditions.md

 As an Intune admin, you can choose to require that users accept your company's terms and conditions before they can use the Company Portal to enroll their devices and access company resources like apps and email.
 Configuration of terms and conditions is optional.

-You can create multiple sets of terms and assign them to different groups to support different languages or usage conditions, for example.
+You can create multiple sets of terms and assign them to different groups, such as to support different languages.

 ## Create terms and conditions
-Create terms and conditions with display name and description for administrative use, and terms properties that are presented to users in the Company Portal.
+Complete these steps to create terms and conditions.
+The display name and description are for administrative use while terms properties are displayed to users in the Company Portal.

 1. In the Azure portal, choose **More Services** > **Monitoring + Management** > **Intune**.